applidium/ADClusterMapView/README.md

 ## Displaying custom MKAnnotationView instances

 In the `mapView:viewForAnnotation:` and `mapView: viewForClusterAnnotation:` implementations of your map view's delegate, you are given an instance of ADClusterAnnotation.
-You can call `[annotation originalAnnotations]` to retrieve your original `id<MKAnnotation>` instances and customize your MKAnnotationViewinstance like you would do with Map Kit.
+You can call `[annotation originalAnnotations]` to retrieve your original `id<MKAnnotation>` instances and customize your `MKAnnotationView` instance like you would do with Map Kit.
 This is especially useful in the case of a *leaf* annotation, whose `originalAnnotations` array obviously contains one and only one object.

 ### Example code: